Development Application Guide

 - written feedback outlining the description of site and proposal discussed as well as an outline of any issues or concerns raised by the proposal.

-It is important to be prepared for the prelodgement meeting.
-You will need to have an outline of what is being proposed.
-The amount of input given by staff depends on the amount and quality of information that you are able to provide.
+The amount of feedback given depends on the amount and quality of information that you are able to provide.
 Useful material includes:

 - concept plans and survey plan;